Live-Charts/WebSiteDocs/v1/Install/index.md

 ```

 Notice the WinForms version is based on WPF rendering engine, so you are running
-the WPF package with a wrapper for Windows Forms, therefore you need 3 namespaces
+the WPF package with a wrapper for Windows Forms, therefore you need 3 namespaces{?wf}

 ```{?wf}
 using LiveCharts; //Core of the library